Shark activity map

 During the 2023/24 bull shark tagging program, fishing operations took place in the North Coast, Gascoyne and South-West regions (including the Swan Canning Estuary).

-During 2024/25, DPIRD is continuing its bull shark tagging research in the Swan Canning Estuary from late spring through to early autumn.
+Since 2024/25 DPIRD has been conducting bull shark tagging in the Swan Canning Estuary during summer to early autumn each year.

-DBCA tagged and released 2 juvenile bull sharks in the Swan Canning Estuary.
+During the same period, DBCA tagged and released 12 juvenile bull sharks in the Swan Canning Estuary.

 What bull sharks will be tagged?